 Type of compressors

 Without being too pedant, there are four main types of analogue compressors which involve different technologies.
-(Plug-ins simply emulates these technologies)
+(Plug-ins simply emulate these technologies)

 VCA (Voltage Controlled Amplifier): based on VCA circuit

-Optical (or Opto comp.): based on a light-dependent resistors
+Optical (or Opto comp.): based on light-dependent resistors

 FET (Field Effect Transistor): based on transistors

 Depending on the technology involved and the manufacturer a compressor can feature different parameters.
 We can tweak some of them while some others are fixed.